Dental Office Receptionist School Program Information

 Certificate in Dental Office Assisting

-The certificate prepares students to work in dental offices, whether as receptionists, office managers, laboratory assistants or medical assistants.
+The certificate program prepares students to work in dental offices, whether as receptionists, office managers, laboratory assistants or medical assistants.
 It combines training for office work, such as administration and office procedures, with education on healthcare, medical ethics, dental technology and other topics specific to the dental field.

 Some classes in the certificate in dental assisting program, such as computer literacy, cover the career of dental office receptionist.
 Others like dental radiology reflect more medical work.
 Course topics in this program include: